 Overview of the Bankruptcy Statement of Financial Affairs

-You'll fill out the SOFA if you file a Chapter 7, Chapter 11, or a Chapter 13 case.
-Although the form looks deceptively simple with its "check the box" format and seemingly straightforward questions, it must be completed with care to ensure that you've disclosed the information it seeks completely and accurately.
-Below is an overview of what you'll see on the form.
-For specific instructions refer to the form or to this instruction booklet offered by the U.S. Courts.
+You'll fill out the SOFA if you file for a Chapter 7, Chapter 11 or Chapter 13 bankruptcy.
+Although the form looks deceptively simple with its "check the box" format and seemingly straightforward questions, you should complete it with care to ensure that you've disclosed the information it seeks entirely and accurately.

-Since many cases are filed jointly by spouses, most of these questions have spaces for each spouse to answer separately.
+There are two versions of the SOFA, one for individuals and one for non-individuals (usually companies).
+Many cases are filed jointly by spouses, so most of these questions have spaces for each spouse to answer separately.

 When you've completed the form, you will be asked to sign the form under penalty of perjury.
-Therefore, if you lie, purposely deceive or are neglectful or reckless in your answers, you can be prosecuted, receive a jail term or a very stiff fine.
+Take care how you answer the questions and don't exaggerate or omit anything—there are fines, a jail cell or both reserved for people caught lying on these forms.

 Part 1: Marital Status and Where You Lived Before